-Whether you're trying to make your files smaller so they take up less space or reduce the load time of the document, compressing PDFs file can be a great solution.
+Whether you're trying to make your files smaller so they take up less space or reduce the load time of the document, compressing PDF files can be a great solution.
 If you're looking for a way to compress PDFs in Adobe Acrobat, look no further than this guide.

-In this article, we'll explore how to compress PDFs in Adobe Acrobat with minimal effort on your part.
+In this article, we'll explore how to compress a PDF in Adobe Acrobat with minimal effort on your part.
 We also cover how to do it manually and how to do it automatically.

 If you want to compress PDF files, it's not hard to do with Adobe Acrobat.
 Here's how:

 To reduce the size of a PDF file, open the reduce file size tool in the "Optimize PDF" dialog box.
 The tool can be accessed from the "Tools" center, and select "Open" from the drop-down menu.

 2. Select "Reduce File Size" in the Top Menu

 Now simply select the PDF file you downloaded or another PDF document you want to compress and click on the "Open" option.

 This is the simplest step to make.
 The menu is available at the top of the tool.
 You need to click the menu.